JohnStuartPhil/cherryleavesproject/README.md

 - As part of the 2nd business requirement, the client requires an app that provides a prediction of whether a cherry leaf is healthy or whether is has a pwodery mildew.
 - A Machine Learning (ML) model was therefore required to be fitted in order to acheive this requirement.
 - As there were only two types of cherry leaves, a binary classifier model featuring a binary_crossentropy loss and an Adam optimiser was selected.
 - The model gave a normal fit and retunred a **99%** level of accuracy, 2% more than the clients minimum requiremnet of 97%.
-Please see the model learning curve below:
+Please see the model learning curve below taken from the ML Performance Metrics page of the app:

 ![model curve](assets/imagesforreadme/normalfitmodel.png)